-Moroccan Beni Ourain pillows are made by Berber Beni Ourain tribes, in the Atlas Mountains of Morocco.
-You can recognize the Beni Ourain pillow covers by their signature style: made of 100% undyed sheep wool and decorated with geometric black designs.
+Moroccan Beni Ourain pillows are handmade by the Berber Beni Ourain tribes, in the Atlas Mountains of Morocco.
+You can recognize the Beni Ourain pillow covers by their signature style: a rustic white fabric and geometric black designs.

 4- Moroccan Kilim Pillows

-The Moroccan kilim pillows are the way to go if you want to add colors and a rustic feel to your home decor.
+Moroccan kilim pillows are the way to go if you want to add colors and a boho feel to your indoor and outdoor decor.

 Master Moroccan Medinas and get what you want.
 Order my Morocco Ultimate Shopping guide.